The Healing Power of Music

 The world is changing fast due to globalisation, environmental impacts and technology advances; and children today need to be equipped not to just survive but thrive in this diverse world.

 The legacy of conflict in Northern Ireland has presented many challenges and sharing these with people who have faced similar challenges but within a very different cultural context can present opportunities for growth and learning.
 Social media & the internet in some ways does provide a door to a wider world, but this project brings a realness to connecting with our global neighbours in the comfort of your own school or youth club.
-Combined with the innovative, creative element of this project as children produce music with each other 5,000 miles apart, the classroom becomes an exciting global shared learning space that both children & teachers will enjoy immensely.
+Combined with the innovative, creative element of this project as children produce music with each other 5,000 km apart, the classroom becomes an exciting global shared learning space that both children & teachers will enjoy immensely.